Hannah-Sten/PP2LAL2PP/docs/Language Specification.md

 * init
 * exit
 * Words with prefix "if#" where # is a number.
-* Any of the Base API functions.
+* Any of the names of the Base API functions.
 * Any of the PP2 instructions.
 * R0, R1, R2, R3, R4, R5, R6, R7, SP, GB.
 * Any bracket.